WilliamMcKenzie/FrictionlessChess/README.md

 # Chess Bot Arena #

 ## Summary ##
 This is a website that allows you to create, battle, and train against chess bots of various difficulties and ratings.
 It includes multiplayer functionality (Vanilla JS HTML & CSS, serverless with Ably), and a dark & light mode.
+All bots were handcoded by me in javascript, utilizing minimax algo no a/b pruning yet.

 ## Tutorial ##